SandeepSatpute9271/SandeepSatpute9271/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I am Sandeep 👨‍💻

-I am Senior Sotware Developer having a interest and working as android native developer.
+I am wroking as Senior Sotware Developer and having a interest and working as android native developer.
 I am passionate about technologies and love to learn new things.

 ### 🔭 Have a look at my career path (www.sandeepksatpute.wixsite.com/resume/).